 The EngageBay CRM tool is designed specifically for small businesses and startups.
 It’s a great option for those who are just starting out and need something that’s easy to use and affordable.
 One of the best features of EngageBay is that it integrates with many other tools, including G Suite, Zapier, and social media.

 EngageBay is an interesting all-in-one CRM tool that provides a lot of value for the price.
-It offers lead management, email marketing, event management, SMS marketing, push notifications, and many other features that can be used to improve your campaign performance.
+It offers lead management, email marketing, event management, SMS marketing and many other features that can be used to improve your campaign performance.
+It’s also considered to be one of the best push notification services.

 Cost: There is a free-forever plan with limited but essential features, and monthly pricing for the other plans ranges from $12.99 to $99, depending on the features you need.